 Before May 21, 2026, the equity-balancing framework was already part of background BIA case law that USCIS officers could apply.
 PM-602-0199 changes the operative posture by directing officers to apply it expressly and individually at the I-485 stage and by framing adjustment of status itself as the "extraordinary" alternative to consular processing abroad.
 The phrase "unusual or outstanding equities" is the language officers will use when explaining their reasoning, and increasingly the language applicants will see in Requests for Evidence and interview transcripts.

-The practical implication is that the equity record can no longer live implicitly in the file.
-It needs to be built, documented, and presented affirmatively.
-An applicant whose file consists only of eligibility paperwork is leaving the equity side of the scale empty.
-An applicant whose file affirmatively presents documented equities, organized to match the BIA categories the adjudicator will be applying, presents a meaningfully different record.
-An attorney can advise which equities to lead with given the specific facts of a situation.
+The takeaway is simple: your equity record can no longer sit quietly in the background of your file.
+It has to be built, documented, and presented on purpose.
+A file that contains only eligibility paperwork leaves the equity side of the scale empty.
+A file that lays out documented equities, organized to match the categories the officer is already looking for, tells a much stronger story.
+A licensed immigration attorney can advise which equities to lead with given the specific facts of your situation.

 What does 'unusual or outstanding equities' mean in plain English?